tiffanyiris/raspberryGLAM/README.md

 ## Face Detection

 First we'll need to download openCV.
-This process is long and complicated, follow [this guide](https://pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/) and make sure to be careful as you go.
+This process is long and complicated, and is expected to take around a few hours.
+Follow [this guide](https://pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/) and make sure to be careful as you go.
+While the guide specifies for Raspberry Stretch on a Pi 3, it will work on a Raspberry Pi 4 with Raspbian installed.

+A few things need to be done.
+The filesystem needs to be expanded to maximize available space to fit openCV as it is quite large.
+There are quite a few dependencies to install as well, and running the commands does take some time.
+If there are any errors saying something is not found, try ```pip install <name>``` or ```sudo apt install <name>```.

 Now that openCV is installed the rest is fairly simple.
 Download the faceDetection.py and the xml file from this github.
+Make sure they are in the same directory.
 Source and enter your virtual enviornment with ``` source ~/.profile ``` and ``` workon cv ```.
 Make sure you are in your virtual enviorment, and have fun with the facial detection!